 There are surprises everyday.
 We got a nice one today.
 I woke up this morning and there’s this puppy whining and trying to get into the gate.
 She’s so little.
 And precious.
 My goodness.
-My weeeeakness.
+My weakness.
 We’re going to take care of her until we find her owners.
-I like her so much already.
-God please help me not get attached.

 My anxiety has been high lately.
 It’s not knowing what’s going to happen or what I should do life-wise.
 I just don’t have the patience.
 That’s my problem.
 I need results immediately.
 Most of the things I usually do to calm my anxiety, I’ve done, and it’s still high.
 The next step is to do nothing.
 I go somewhere alone and let it consume me.
 That’s the only way I know how to say it.
 I honestly just let it take over.
 I don’t push it away.
 I let it flow.
 It’s what I should have done in the first place.
 But it’s not usually this high.
 I thought I would share a list of things I do to control my anxiety and maybe it might help you.
 And bonus – they’re all free!
 And things you can do yourself.